vevladdd/ROE-Waterfall/README.md

 * Raptor and Raptor Vacuum from Starship
 * Agenas
 * XLR-41/43, A-6 (only alcolox plume)
+*
 If you find something bad here, please make an issue or a PR.
+Or write in RO discord.

+Zorg and Nertea are the authors of the used templates.
+Thanks to them.
+I only applied the templates to the engines.
+Also thanks to damonvv for the GeminiWhoop sound.
+There are BDB_HTP_vernier.cfg, BDB_HTP_vernierVac.cfg and GeminiWhoop.ogg included.
+These files are from BDB.
+I did not modify them.